Different types of cancers affect both genders.

 Moreover, if one testicle has been affected earlier, the other testicle may also develop the disease.
 That is why you should always be cautious and aware and get yourself checked by a doctor.
 Additionally, you may also perform TSE to self-detect.

-A limited number of cases were found where the patients who were HIV positive were at a higher risk of testicular cancer.
-It is one of the rare infections which seems to increase the risk.
+A limited number of cases, HIV-positive individuals were found to be at a higher risk of testicular cancer.
+While the association between HIV and testicular cancer is still under study, it’s important to recognize the potential risk.
 Once again, further research is still required to confirm the exact association of HIV with testicular cancer.

 Testicular cancer can affect any male at any age; there are several cases where the patients are as young as six months and also elderly patients above 60.
 But the researchers have also pointed out that the adolescent years to early adulthood fall within the expected time limit when one may develop testicular cancer.